What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 The NYC HUD has been an ally of homebuyers and renters for as long as it's been in action.

-If you’re feeling lost about your pre-qualifications or just want to know what to expect when you start applying, you can talk to a counselor for free.
+If you feel lost about your pre-qualifications or want to know what to expect when applying, you can talk to a counselor for free.

 Some of the advice they can offer includes programs that can help you get a better mortgage, what you can do to boost your pre-approval chances, and what you should know about your purchasing power once you get the lender.